Energy Data Analytics Lab: Energy Infrastructure Map of the World through Satellite Data (2018-2019)

 This Team in the News

-See earlier related team, Energy Data Analytics Lab: Electricity Access in Developing Countries from Aerial Imagery (2017-2018), and a related Data+ summer project, Energy Infrastructure Map of the World (2018).
+See related teams, A Wider Lens on Energy: Adapting Deep Learning Techniques to Inform Energy Access Decisions (2019-2020) and Energy Data Analytics Lab: Electricity Access in Developing Countries from Aerial Imagery (2017-2018) and a related Data+ summer project, Energy Infrastructure Map of the World (2018).

 T. Robert Fetter, Nicholas Institute for Environmental Policy Solutions